Appeals

 Personal Property Protest

-Personal Property Notices of Valuation are mailed to property owners no later than June 15th, 2023.
-The Assessor conducts hearings on personal property valuation protests beginning June 15th, 2023 and continuing through June 30th, 2023.
-Protest procedures are identical to procedures for real property protests, although the dates are different.
-Written personal property protests must be postmarked on or before June 30th, 2023.
-Hand delivered written protests will be accepted through 5:00 PM and faxed personal property protests will be accepted if date-stamped before midnight June 30th, 2023.
+Written personal property protests must be postmarked on or before June 30th 2025.
+Hand delivered written protests will be accepted through 5:00 PM and faxed or emailed personal property protests will be accepted if time-stamped before midnight June 30th, 2025.

 Assessor’s Determination